tzayuan/TransMatch_TMI/README.md

 ## Acknowledgements
-Thanks to Junyu Chen and Tony C. Mok for their guidance and help with the open source code.
+Thanks to Junyu Chen and Tony C. W. Mok for their guidance and help with the open source code.